-Note: Applicants must address this competitive preference priority, if applicable, in the budget information (ED Form 524, Section B) and the budget narrative.
+Note: Applicants must address this competitive preference priority, if applicable, in the budget information (ED 524, Section B) and the budget narrative.
 The applicant must propose the amount of cash or in-kind resources to be contributed for each year of the grant.

-Competitive Preference Priority 2 (0 or 5 points).
+Competitive Preference Priority 2- Applications from New Potential Grantees (0 or 7 points).